-- Know your family member's "triggers," such as an anniversary of a loss, alcohol, or stress from relationships. - Listen and allow your loved one to express feelings and concerns.
-Pay attention to altered states of mind such as rage and binge drinking. - Be aware of undesirable life events such as: a loss of an interpersonal relationship, pregnancy, physical & sexual abuse, humiliation (bullying) or reprimand. - Build supports for your family member with mental health professionals, family, friends, and community resources. - Work with your family member's strengths to promote his or her safety. - Promote communication and honesty in your relationship with your family member. - Even though safety cannot be guaranteed by anyone, it is important that steps be taken to reduce risks and build supports.
+- Know your family member's "triggers," such as an anniversary of a loss, alcohol, or stress from relationships. - Pay attention to altered states of mind such as rage and binge drinking. - Be aware of undesirable life events such as: a loss of an interpersonal relationship, pregnancy, physical & sexual abuse, humiliation (bullying) or reprimand. - Build supports for your family member with mental health professionals, family, friends, and community resources. - Work with your family member's strengths to promote his or her safety. - Promote communication and honesty in your relationship with your family member. - Even though safety cannot be guaranteed by anyone, it is important that steps be taken to reduce risks and build supports.
 This can help keep your loved one safe.

 Intervention provides hope and assistance.
 You can find help.
 Know the signs of someone who is at risk.
 Seek help!

 There are several local resources and agencies that offer free or sliding fee services.
-Your insurance company or physician can also provide referrals.